bytebase/bytebase.com-old/content/blog/dev-sre-ops-devops-difference.md

 ## Dev

-Also called Development engineer, Software Engineer (SWE), Software Developer, or simply Developer (Dev).
+Also called Development Engineer, Software Engineer (SWE), Software Developer, or simply Developer (Dev).
 Their main responsibility is to write code and implement software business logic.
 The logic could be fulfilling a grocery order, scheduling a cab to your place and etc. Developers mostly deal with the code.

 ## Ops